 The following ethical duties and responsibilities are concordant with the policies made by Committee on Publication Ethics (COPE).

 The authors who submit their manuscripts to GORM are expected to comply with the following ethical responsibilities:

 Author(s) must submit their own original studies to the journal.
 If they utilize or present the results of the other studies in the manuscript, they must make the in-text and end-text references accurately and completely.

 People who have no intellectual contribution to the study should not be indicated as authors.

 If there are conflicting interests or relations in the manuscripts submitted, these must be stated and explained.

 Author(s) may be asked to supply their raw data during the review process of their manuscripts.
 In that circumstance, author(s) should be ready to submit their data and information to the corresponding editorial and scientific boards.

-Authors should document that they have obtained ethics committee approval and informed consent in all research studies that involves patients, patient records, research participants or databases.
+Authors should document that they have obtained ethics committee approval and informed consent in all research studies that involve patients, patient records, research participants, or databases.

 For patient images that allow the identity of the patient to be identified, authors should document that they have obtained written permission from the patient(s) on whom the report is based.

 Author(s) have the responsibility to inform the editor of the journal or publisher if they happen to notice a mistake or conflicting result in their study which is in early release or publication process and to cooperate with the editors during the correction or withdrawal process.